rbe549/rbe549.github.io/hw0spring2026.md

         print name, param.data
 ```

 Congratulations!
-You've just successfully trained your first neural network. <b>A pro tip is to use <a href="https://github.com/lutzroeder/netron">Netron</a> to visualize your network, this will massively help in debugging and has a coll visualization that you can include in your report.</b>
+You've just successfully trained your first neural network. <div style="font-weight: 700;">A pro tip is to use <a href="https://github.com/lutzroeder/netron">Netron</a> to visualize your network, this will massively help in debugging and has a coll visualization that you can include in your report.</div>

 <a name='improveacc'></a>